Welcome! Here you can find information and resources about Youth Justice in Dane County, Wisconsin.

 For over two decades, the issue of disproportionate minority confinement has been a focal issue of both state and federal governments.
-In 1988, the federal Juvenile Justice and Delinquency Prevention Act (JJPDA) was amended, requiring states to address the overrepresentation of minorities in the juvenile justice system.
+In 1988, the federal Juvenile Justice and Delinquency Prevention Act (JJPDA) was amended, requiring states to address the overrepresentation of minorities in the youth justice system.
 Minority groups were defined as African-American, American Indian, Asian, Pacific Islander, and Hispanic.
 Each state was required to determine whether minority groups were detained or confined in secure detention facilities, secure correctional facilities, jails, or lockups at a rate that exceeded their proportion in the general population.
 States were also required to identify what efforts were being made to address this disproportionate representation.

-In 2002, the current definition of Disproportionate Minority Contact & Confinement (DMC) was established by expanding the issue to consider all decision points of the juvenile justice system: juvenile arrests, court referrals, diversions, secure detention placements, cases petitioned to courts, delinquency findings, placements on supervision, placements in secured correctional facilities and transfers to adult court.
+In 2002, the current definition of Disproportionate Minority Contact & Confinement (DMC) was established by expanding the issue to consider all decision points of the youth justice system: youth arrests, court referrals, diversions, secure detention placements, cases petitioned to courts, delinquency findings, placements on supervision, placements in secured correctional facilities and transfers to adult court.
 The Office of Juvenile Assistance compiled a comparative analysis: Disproportionate Minority Contact: An Analysis of Brown, Dane, Kenosha, Milwaukee, Racine, and Rock Counties, 2002 – 2005.
-Data for Dane County illustrates a significant need to address issues of DMC at multiple points throughout our juvenile justice system.
+Data for Dane County illustrates a significant need to address issues of DMC at multiple points throughout our youth justice system.
 Dane County had the lowest proportion of cases diverted; meaning minority youth were less likely to be diverted in Dane County than in any other county.
 Dane County had the most disproportionate levels for cases involving secure detention, with

 minority youth over 2 times more likely to be held than their white counterparts.
 Additionally, Dane County tied with Milwaukee County for the most disproportionate levels of cases petitioned for minority youth than their white counterparts.
 Perhaps one of most troubling statistics is that in Dane County in 2005, African-American youth were 6 ½ times more likely to be arrested than their white counterpart, a disparity that has increased yearly from 2002 through 2005.
-Dane County’s rates of juvenile arrests were the most disproportionate rates of all six counties in 2005.
+Dane County’s rates of youth arrests were the most disproportionate rates of all six counties in 2005.

-The Juvenile Justice Disproportionate Minority Contact & Confinement Solutions Workgroup was formed in September, 2008 with the purpose of bringing together key stakeholders and community leaders to examine the DMC issues facing our community (Co-Chaired by Judge John Albert and DCDHS Administrator Robert Lee).
+The Youth Justice Disproportionate Minority Contact & Confinement Solutions Workgroup was formed in September, 2008 with the purpose of bringing together key stakeholders and community leaders to examine the DMC issues facing our community (Co-Chaired by Judge John Albert and DCDHS Administrator Robert Lee).
 Members were drawn from areas throughout our community including the United Way, Centro Hispano, YWCA, neighborhood centers, faith-based programs, schools, police departments, attorneys, Urban League, NAACP, Juvenile Court, Dane County Department of Human Services, contract agencies and others.

 Based on the information gathered during the initial group formation process, six Sub-Work Groups were identified to develop measurable responses to JJ-DMC: